-Dropping your calories by a drastic level won’t help in the long term: In a review of studies, published in Obesity, on “Very low-calorie diets” compared with “conventional low-calorie diets,” scientists found that in the long term, people eating way less than they needed didn’t wind up losing more weight than those using a modest calorie deficit.
+Dropping your calories drastically won’t help in the long term: In a review of studies, published in Obesity, on “Very low-calorie diets” compared with “conventional low-calorie diets,” scientists found that in the long term, people eating way less than they needed didn’t wind up losing more weight than those using a modest calorie deficit.
 Maintaining a “very low-calorie diet” is much tougher—you’re starving!

 Throughout your time on the Nutrisystem program, your caloric intake will remain consistent— typically around 1200 calories for women and 1500 calories for men (once you get past the first week of Nutrisystem).
-We encourage you to contact your weight loss counselors for any specific questions on adjustments to your meal plan throughout the duration of the weight loss program, or if you drastically increase your activity level.
-You can easily contact our weight loss counselors by calling 1-800-585-5483, or you can live chat them here >
+If you are very active or have around 100 pounds to lose, you will most likely need more than this.
+We encourage you to contact our Weight Loss Counselors for any specific questions on adjustments to your meal plan throughout the duration of the weight loss program, or if you drastically increase your activity level.
+You can easily contact our Weight Loss Counselors by calling 1-800-585-5483, or you can live chat them here >

 Counting isn’t as simple as it seems.